 What has been used by indigenous people for centuries is now a global household name.
 You may refer to it in English as “Long Jack” although many locals refer to it as Malaysian Ginseng.

 A big part of this growing demand is due to the advancement of science, innovation and continuous human clinical trials to validate its wide range of health benefits.

 Tongkat Ali root comes in various forms (eg: capsules or infused in tea or coffee) and widely consumed as part of a natural diet and a healthy lifestyle in recent years.

-Strict regulations set by the National Pharmaceutical Regulatory Agency (NPRA) under the Ministry of Health Malaysia has enabled Tongkat Ali to be sold widely for domestic consumption and export.
+Strict regulations set by the National Pharmaceutical Regulatory Agency (NPRA) under the Ministry of Health Malaysia has enabled Tongkat Ali to be sold traditional medicine and exported overseas.